Intreecom/robotlb/tutorial.md

 export K3S_VERSION="v1.31.1+k3s1"
 # Common arguments to control plane nodes.
 # * flannel-iface: The interface for flannel to use, in this case enp7s0, which connected to the private network.
 # * kube-proxy-arg=proxy-mode=ipvs: Use IPVS as the kube-proxy mode.
-Generally it's more performant.
+Generally, it's more performant.
 # * kube-proxy-arg=ipvs-scheduler=lc: Use the least connection scheduler for IPVS.
 # * node-taint: Taint the control plane nodes as master nodes to avoid scheduling any workload on them.
 export COMMON_ARGS="--flannel-iface=enp7s0 --kube-proxy-arg=ipvs-scheduler=lc --kube-proxy-arg=proxy-mode=ipvs --node-taint node-role.kubernetes.io/master=true:NoSchedule"